To Those in Search of Immunity

 Rooted in Calton Hill’s position as a site for municipal buildings, along with numerous political and scientific monuments, P. Staff's narrative employs the disruptive potential of overgrowing weeds, traveling diseases, bodily fluids and our human contributions to unexpected ecologies.
 Exploring ideas of immunity and the possible effects of ingestion and the constitution of substances on the body, P. Staff's Observer’s Walk reflects social concerns such as: sex, gender and the construction of community.

 Sound Engineer: Jules Gimbrone

 Clarinet and Alto Sax Musician: Logan Hone Supervising Sound Editor: Tom Sedgwick

-A limited edition scented print has been created by Patrick to accompany the commission and is available to buy from Collective's shop.
+A limited edition scented print has been created by P. Staff to accompany the commission and is available to buy from Collective's shop.